 The Benefits Of Automating The Web Traffic Generation Process With WordPress

-What I’d like to share with you now, is a free, simple, and effective strategy for automating the traffic-getting process with WordPress.
+What I’d like to share with you now, is a free, simple, and effective method for automating your traffic-getting process with WordPress.

 With this method, you will be able to:

-- Determine which marketing channels you should focus more budget, time, and your efforts on,
+- Determine which channels you should invest more budget, efforts, and time on,

 - Invest most of your time and efforts building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

 Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we recommend staying away from all black hat strategies, software, sites, and anything that violates the terms of service and policies of sites like Facebook, LinkedIn, Google, etc..
+In fact, we strongly recommend avoiding black hat solutions, strategies, sites, and anything that violates the policies and terms of service of sites like YouTube, Google, Facebook, etc..

-(Automating your web traffic doesn’t need to involve using black hat techniques!)
+(Web traffic automation does not need to involve the use of black hat techniques!)

-The purpose of this series of articles is not to manipulate online services or bypass their terms of service, but to show you how to automate your content distribution in order to leverage your time and efforts, and increase your exposure online to websites that your target audience frequents.
+What we are focusing in this article series is to show you how to automate your content distribution so you can leverage your time and marketing efforts, and increase your exposure online to sites used by your target audience.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen that many small businesses lack the time, resources and budget to engage in the kind of content marketing that many online experts recommend.
-What you want to do, then, is be strategic with your limited resources, budget, and time.
+We’ve just seen in the previous section how most business owners lack the time, resources and budget to engage in the kind of content marketing that most experts recommend doing.
+What you want to do, then, is be strategic with your limited budget, time, and resources.

-(Posting content to different services one at a time is very time-consuming!)
+(Posting content to marketing channels one at a time can be extremely time-consuming!)

 Why not choose this one instead …